magnetrwn/raylib-bubbles/README.md

 To summarize the structure of the project, here is a short description of each header file, pretty much top to bottom:

-+ `include/window.hpp`: Manages the window and contains the Raylib game loop.
++ `include/window.hpp`: Manages the window and contains the Raylib game loop. **This is the only header that interacts with Raylib, all others are independent and repurposable.**
 + `include/action.hpp`: Acts as a queue for animations to be applied consecutively, while keeping track of their state.
 + `include/game.hpp`: **TODO**
 + `include/board.hpp`: Provides a way to build an hexagonal grid of bubbles and to manipulate it through a straightforward API.